NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Staff of Sun Wukong.md

 * * *

-**Effect** You extend the staff with the force of a meteor, dealing 10d10 bludgeoning damage to a single creature within 120 feet and making it [[Conditions/Enfeebled|Enfeebled 1]] for 1 day.
+**Effect** You extend the staff with the force of a meteor, dealing 10d10 bludgeoning damage to a single creature within 120 feet and making it [[Enfeebled|Enfeebled 1]] for 1 day.
 All other creatures within 10 feet of the target (except the staff's wielder) take 8d10 sonic damage (DC 43 Reflex check save).

 **Activate—Close at Hand** `pf2:0`